bitcoincashorg/bitcoincash.org/spec/transaction.md

 ### OP_CHECKMULTISIG
 `OP_CHECKMULTISIG` consumes the value (n) at the top of the stack, consumes that many of the next stack levels (public keys), consumes the value (m) now at the top of the stack, and consumes that many of the next values (signatures) plus one extra value.

 The "one extra value" it consumes is the result of an off-by-one error in the original Bitcoin implementation.
-This value is not used, so signature scripts prefix the list of secp256k1 signatures with a single OP_0 (0x00).
+This value is not used in Bitcoincash, so signature scripts prefix the list of secp256k1 signatures with a single OP_0 (0x00).

 `OP_CHECKMULTISIG` compares the first signature against each public key until it finds an ECDSA match.
 Starting with the subsequent public key, it compares the second signature against each remaining public key until it finds an ECDSA match.
 The process is repeated until all signatures have been checked or not enough public keys remain to produce a successful result.